Emergency Preparedness

 Contact Staff Representative

-IHA has provided hospitals in our region and across the state with information, resources and services since inception of the federal hospital preparedness program in 2002.
+IHA has provided hospitals in our region and across the state with information, resources, and services since inception in 2002 of the IHA Emergency Preparedness and Crisis Communications program, a federally-funded grant through the Hospital Preparedness Program (HPP) under the Department of Health.
 IHA works with federal, state and local agencies on behalf of hospital concerns, provides analysis of regulatory and grant requirements and best practice standards, and leads collaborative projects to enhance planning and response capabilities.
-Below are highlights of Iroquois projects and resources which have supported facility and health care system preparedness.

 Continuity of Operations Planning